KingsleyMcSimon/Private-Events/README.md

 # Contributing:

 In this project, your contributions towards helping in improving this project would be well accomodated.
-With that, the project will get better rating and give programmers at any level the ability learn, be inspired and create better content.
+With that, the project will get better rating and give programmers at any level the ability to learn, be inspired and create better content.

 After you are done with your contributions, you can: